PassiveLemon/lemonix/README.md

  - Said workaround is janky and the whole installer script needs to be updated.
  - Might need to revisit the dotscript as well.

+ Potential solutions:
+  - When rebuilding, just run a script to sync the module files to the home.

 The organization is based on master system configurations and modules.
 Stuff is still being worked on and will probably always be worked on so stuff will change. </br>